senzing-garage/template-python/docs/development.md

 # template-python development

-The following instructions are used when modifying and building the Docker image.
+The following instructions are useful during development.

 ## Prerequisites for development